CarloNuvole/Sentiment-Analysis-Big-Data/README.md

 > Note that the file name for the key must be the one you chose in AWS, otherwise Terraform cannot verify key authenticity.

 #### Step 5
+> Before starting Terraform, you need to create a `subnet-id` in EC2 Dashboard.
+Go to Network Interface under Network & Security tab and create a new interface, choosing as area `us-east-1a`.
+You need also to set as custom IPv4 IP address `172.31.0.64` and select at least one security group (i.e `default`.
+If you have already a security group called "Hadoop_cluster_sc" **do not use it**).

+#### Step 6
 > Now you can run Terraform using the following commands:
 ```
   ./terraform init